KnucklesLT/Learning_Diary/README.md

 # Learning Diary

-## Creating an app to input "journal entries" for this you've learned using Django
+## Creating an app to input "journal entries" for things you've learned.
+Created using Python and Django